ThoughtWorksInc/DeepLearning.scala/README.md

 Run it and you will see the output:

-    Before evaluation of the immutable future `sleep10seconds`.
+    Before evaluation of the stateless future `sleep10seconds`.
     I have sleeped 0 times.
     I have sleeped 1 times.
     I have sleeped 2 times.